softwarecrash/Daly2MQTT/README.md

 https://github.com/softwarecrash/daly-bms-uart

-grab UART directly from the BMS and hook it up to the Hardware Serial, you need a Voltage Divider in the RX Line
+grab UART directly from the BMS and hook it up to the Hardware Serial, put 300Ohm resistor from GND to RX Line

 Main screen: